 The Wilderness Advanced Life Support (WALS) is WMA International’s most advanced level course.
-Our 4.5 day (36-hour) course is open to certified or licensed advanced level medical practitioners involved in rescue, mass casualty, and remote outdoor environments or urban areas in disaster or crisis.
+Our 36-hour course is run over 4 - 5 days.
+It is open to certified or licensed advanced level medical practitioners involved in rescue, mass casualty, and remote outdoor environments or urban areas in disaster or crisis.
 This constantly-evolving course is highlighted by discussions of new and innovative ideas and the appropriate application of technologies.
 The learning environment is challenging, stimulating, and fun.

 The WALS curriculum is written in-house by a team of medical and rescue professionals and researchers.
 We do the research and find the evidence supporting this unique approach to medicine in austere settings.
 The curriculum is comprehensive, complete, and kept current on an annual basis.
 This is the most relevant and peer supported medical curriculum for remote and extreme environments in the world.

-Day 1 - Logistics and Introduction; General Concepts in Wilderness Medicine; Roles and Responsibilities; Patient Assessment; Critical System Problem Recognition Drill; Critical System Summary; Spine
+Day 1 - Logistics and Introduction; General Concepts in Wilderness Medicine; Patient Assessment System (PAS); Critical Systems; Spine Assessment and Treatment; PAS Drills

-Day 4 - Homework Review; Expedition Practitioner/Backcountry medicine; Toxins; Bites and Stings; Lightning; Near Drowning; Diving
+Day 4 - Homework Review; Expedition Practitioner/Backcountry Medicine; First Aid Kits Toxins; Bites and Stings; Medical Legal; Summary; Exam

 All teaching materials will be at no additional cost.
 Students will receive the following books on this course: